-Gender and sex values: Gender is based on information collected on gender (female, male, transgender, X, unknown options), and if not available, on sex (female, male, X, unknown options).
-Collection on transgender as a gender value began in 2018 with the change from STI-IS to the Intrahealth Profile EMR system.
+Gender and sex values: Gender is based on information collected on gender (Female, Male, Transgender, X, Unknown options), and if not available, on sex (Female, Male, X, Unknown options).
+Collection on Transgender as a gender value began in 2018 with the change from STI-IS to the Intrahealth Profile EMR system.
 Information on gender is self-reported at time of visit for clients at the BCCDC STI Clinic and entered into Intrahealth Profile EMR.
 For external clients, information on sex is based on what is reported on the laboratory requisition form.
 As the majority of infectious syphilis cases are individuals external to the BCCDC STI Clinic, individuals who may identify as transgender are likely under-reported in our data.
 To calculate rates per 100,000 population by gender, the denominator uses BC Stats population data, which is available by male and female sex.

-We acknowledge that the gender values reported do not reflect the full spectrum of gender identity and continue to work towards improving the data collection and reporting of sex and gender.
+We acknowledge that both the gender and sex values do not reflect the full spectrum of gender identity and continue to work towards improving the data collection and reporting of sex and gender.